Expertise

 • You need to gracefully hand parameters and sometimes query data between the master report and sub-report (and sub-sub-report, etc).

-• From within the iReport Designer, you cannot actually see how the sub-report will show up in the master report; instead a “sub-report” icon is displayed.
+• From within the JSS, you cannot actually see how the sub-report will show up in the master report; instead a “sub-report” icon is displayed.

 • Report developers need to manually manage the dependency between the master report and sub-report files.